 The cycle bridge will be reached by a path off University Boulevard, between the tennis centre and land earmarked for future science park developments.
 After crossing the mainline, the path will follow around the Boots site and connect with Thane Road and the Beeston canal.

 Construction firm Eurovia has been awarded the contract to build the cycle bridge, ramps and associated paths, all of which will be well lit.
-The bridge, built using treated steel to reduce future maintenance costs, will be lifted into place over one night later this year to minimise disruption to the mainline.
+The bridge, built using treated steel to reduce future maintenance costs, was lifted into place over the August bank holiday last year (2018) to minimise disruption to the mainline.

 Why are we doing this?